How to Power Raspberry Pi Pico with Batteries: Li-ion, 9V, 12V, AA, AAA Examples

 Schematic: Raspberry Pi Pico W with 18650 Battery & TP4056 Module

 Connect the B+ and B- wires from the TP4056 board to the positive and negative ends of a Li-ion cell respectively.
 The OUT+ terminal goes to the VSYS pin of RPi Pico through a diode.
 The OUT- pin can be connected to any of the GND pins in Pico.
-The third pin from any corner of RPi Pico is a GND pin.
+The third pin from any corner of Pico is a GND pin.

 Schematic of Raspberry Pi Pico being powered with a Li-ion battery